Spottarr/.github/README.md

-# .github
+# Spottarr
-Spottarr - A spotnet client for the high seas
+A spotnet client for the high seas